Perth to Tasmania 2024/5

 7/10 370km

 What a terrible night I had, I barely got any sleep with infection ruling my head and my chest.
-Still managed to struggle out of bed and went down to the shoreline to count the 130 Red-necked Stints feeding, unfortunately so the the dog of the campers next to us, the damn thing wanted to play with me and despite the owners calling it refused to go away, chasing the waders as it cavorted around.
-Gads I hate pet owners too many of them are irresponsible.
+Still managed to struggle out of bed and went down to the shoreline to count the 130 Red-necked Stints feeding, unfortunately so did the dog of the campers next to us, the damn thing wanted to play with me and despite the owners calling, it refused to go away, chasing the waders as it cavorted around.
+Gads I hate pet owners, too many of them are irresponsible.
 We headed of at 7am, not reading the map properly we thought that the road went through to Port Augusta.
-We eventually came to a dead end and had to retrance our drive all the way back to the Lincoln Hwy before we could head towards Port Augusta.
+We eventually came to a dead end and had to retrace our drive all the way back to the Lincoln Hwy before we could head towards Port Augusta.
 We phoned up a doctor and met him at his practice where he gave me a scrip for drugs and after hearing what we do as far a volunteer work goes he decided to bulk bill me.
 So that was nice of him.
 The estuary Port Augusta was just across the road and just as we were finishing that the doc rang me up to tell me that the pharmacy was about to open.
-I had tried all the pharmacies in town, but it’s Labour Day and most shops are closed, so I had found a pharmacy in Port Pirie, but now I got the drugs here and we headed off south to Winninnie Cp beach which had no birds on the beach just a Singing Honeyeater and a few White-winged Fairywrens in the bushes by the track.
+I had tried all the pharmacies in town, but it’s Labour Day and most shops are closed, so I had found a pharmacy in Port Pirie, but now I got the drugs here and we headed off south to Winninowie CP beach which had no birds on the beach just a Singing Honeyeater and a few White-winged Fairywrens in the bushes by the track.
 Port Germein Pier had some flowering gums with Rainbow and Musk Lorikeets feeding.
 We had lunch at Weeroona Island.
 The tide was in but there were only a pair of Masked Lapwings near the causeway.
 On south to Broughton River Merriton which added Peaceful Dove and Australian Reedwarbler.
-Port Broughton Jetty had a Great Crested Grebe, and a few Pelicans and cormorants.
+Port Broughton boat ramp had a Great Crested Grebe, and a few pelicans and cormorants.
 Mona ruin had some Rainbow Bee-eaters.
 We camped at Clinton CP, I had hoped to do one more survey but my lack of sleep caught up with me and I needed to stop.
 The tide was out to start with so got a handful of waders feeding out on the flats.
 Later just before dark I went out at high tide and found the spot here is no longer popular with roosting waders with only a fly by of a Common Greenshank to brighten the sunset.

 Musk Lorikeet